VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 };
 ```

-[Actor](/documentation/api/class-actor/)s can be instantiated and added to the [Stage](/documentation/api/class-stage/) programmatically, that is to say that it is not mandatory to provide their specs in advance as part of the list of **ActorSpecs** defined in the **StageSpec**.
+[Actor](/documentation/api/class-actor/)s can be instantiated and added to the [Stage](/documentation/api/class-stage/) programmatically, that is to say that it is not mandatory to provide their specs in advance as part of the list of **ActorSpecs** defined in the [StageSpec](/documentation/api/struct-stage-spec/).

 To add [Actor](/documentation/api/class-actor/)s to the [Stage](/documentation/api/class-stage/) programmatically, the following method can be used: